arlowatts/the-peak/README.md

 Check out the [rulebook](rulebook.md) to find out how to set up and play The Peak.

+## Visual Gallery

+See the [visual gallery](visual-gallery.md) for images of all of the game components.

 ## Core Statement and Pillars

 The Peak is a strategic two-player mountain-climbing game, where one player aims to ascend to the summit while the other player, controlling the mountain, seeks to hinder their progress with treacherous obstacles.